Author of historical fiction and lover of music. I love writing gear reviews to help out other musicians.

 Let's be honest: where you buy your music gear is important to you, isn't it?
-Once upon a time- years ago it seems- back when I first starting playing guitar and a few years afterwards, there were small, local guitar shops scattered just about everywhere.
+Once upon a time—years ago it seems—back when I first started playing guitar and a few years afterward, there were small, local guitar shops scattered just about everywhere.
 You found the one you liked most, got to know the guys who worked there and you most likely became a regular buyer supporting a local business.

 While there are plenty of online music gear retailers out there to choose from, I feel it's more beneficial to compare two at a time.
-The two online retailers I have the most experience with are Sweetwater Sound, based out of Fort Wayne, Indiana and Zzounds, based out of Oakland, New Jersey.
-I'll be upfront in saying I previously worked for Sweetwater Sound, so my knowledge about the inner-workings of the company are more detailed than Zzounds, whom I know as a customer only.
+The two online retailers I have the most experience with are Sweetwater Sound, based out of Fort Wayne, Indiana, and Zzounds, based out of Oakland, New Jersey.
+I'll be upfront in saying I previously worked for Sweetwater Sound, so my knowledge about the inner workings of the company is more detailed than Zzounds, whom I know as a customer only.

 Advantages/Disadvantages of Shopping In Person

 The first thing you need to decide is if buying online actually is for you.
 There are significant advantages and disadvantages to either option and it's only fair to outline the pros and cons of in-person shopping before jumping in to the two online retailers:

 - One of the best reasons to buy musical gear in person is you can actually get your hands on it.
 You can decide for yourself if you like the feel, look and tone before shelling out the cash.
 You can test a variety of guitars, amps or pedals to see which one you like the most.

 - You can actually take what you buy home today!

 - The selection most stores carry these days is limited.
 Even if you're shopping at a large chain store, the selection is not as vast as an online retailer with large warehouse space.

 - Sales tax.
 So you want to spend a couple thousand dollars on gear?
 Make sure you set money aside for the actual price after you pay tax.